artikcloud/artikcloud-cloudconnector-sdk/template/README.md

 This is a template project.
 Based on it, you can write custom Cloud Connector code, configure parameters, and perform both unit and integration testing.

 Refer to the sibling directories sample-xxx for examples of the Cloud Connector.
 These Cloud Connectors have been tested and work in production.
-For example, you can connect a device of type "moves" in the SAMI [User Portal](https://portal.samsungsami.io).
+For example, you can connect a device of type "moves" in the ARTIK Cloud [User Portal](https://www.artik.cloud).

 # Install

 * Pre-requisite: [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) already installed.
-* Sync the repository that contains the Cloud Connector SDK and the template from [GitHub](https://github.com/samsungsamiio/sami-cloudconnector-sdk).
+* Sync the repository that contains the Cloud Connector SDK and the template from [GitHub](https://github.com/artikcloud/artikcloud-cloudconnector-sdk).

 Each command mentioned in this document should be launched from the current project directory, which contains the `build.gradle` file.